yuyan-z/fil-rouge/README.md

 + isFirable() in EmptyArc class: return true when the number of tokens in the source place is equal or greater than 1.

 ## class Transition
-It includes inArcs and outArcs attributes of type List
-\< IArc \> as well as the fire() method for firing the transition.
+It includes inArcs and outArcs attributes of type List \< IArc \> as well as the fire() method for firing the transition.
++ **public Transition(String id)**
+Constructor for creating a new transition.
+Parameters:
+id: a string representing the unique identifier for the transition.
++ public void addInArc(IArc a)
+Add an incoming arc (IArc) to the transition.
+Parameters:
-+ addInArc(): add an arc conneting from a place to a transition to the list.
+a: an incoming arc that connects a place to the transition.
++ **public void addOutArc(IArc a)**
+Add an outgoing arc (IArc) to the transition.
+Parameters:
-+ addOutArc(): add an arc conneting from a transition to a place to the list.
+a: an outgoing arc that connects the transition to a place.
++ **public void removeArc(IArc a)**
+Remove an arc (IArc) from the transition's list of incoming and outgoing arcs.
+Parameters:
+a: the arc to be removed.
++ **public boolean fire()**
-+ fire(): checks if the Petri net can be fired.
+Checks if the Petri net can be fired.
 If it can be fired, remove tokens from source places and add tokens to destination places.
+Returns: true if all the incoming arcs are firable, and the transition is fired; otherwise, false.

 ## class PetriNet
 It contains the main functions of the Petri net.